PandaScience/FortySecondsCV/README.md

 \addtofrontsidebar{}
 \addtobacksidebar{}
 ```
-where some pre-defined elements like profile picture, name and jobtitle are
+where some pre-defined elements like profile picture, name and job title are
 already set, or completely redefine them using
 ```latex
 \renewcommand{\makefrontsidebar}{%